 2017-present: Part time tutor for the Santa Cruz Art League

-Currently, since the Covid-19 restrictions, I have been teaching two classes a week online in watercolour and mixed media work to an engaged and enthusiastic group of artists from all over the world.
+During the Covid-19 restrictions, I taught two classes a week online in watercolour and mixed media work to an engaged and enthusiastic group of artists from all over the world.